placeholder-tech/klar-magento-1/README.md

 1. Download the latest release [here](https://github.com/placeholder-tech/klar-magento-1/releases) and unzip the file

-2. Move the content of the folder Klar_DataSync to the following folder: magento_root/app/code/local
+2. Unzip the file Klar_DataSync.zip and move the folder "Klar" to the following folder: <magento_root>/app/code/local

+3. Move the file "Klar_DataSync.xml" to the following folder: <magento_root>/app/etc/modules/

-3. After a reload (log-in and out again) the module should be available in Magento
+4. After a reload (log-in and out again) the module should be available in Magento

-4. You can configure the module by going to admin -> system -> configration -> Klar -> DataSync.
+5. You can configure the module by going to admin -> system -> configuration -> Klar -> Integration.

 ![Configuration](docs/klar_data_sync_admin.png)

-5. As for the workflow, the orders are exported in 2 ways, automatically after placing order and manually via admin -> sales -> klar -> Schedule Export (you can select the date range).
+5. As for the workflow, the orders are exported in 2 ways, automatically after placing order and manually via Admin -> Sales -> Klar -> Schedule Export (you can select the date range).
 Both methods are handled by cron, so be sure to tell the client that the cron has to be configured and enabled.
-The status of orders can be checked in admin -> sales -> klar -> Orders Status.
-Here you can check the status, and if some error occured, the error message.

 _![Date Range](docs/klar_data_sync_date_range.png)_

-The status of the exported orders can be found here:
+The status of orders can be checked in Admin -> Sales -> Klar -> Orders Status.
+Here you can check the status, and if some error occurred, the error message.

 _![Orders List](docs/klar_data_sync_orders_list.png)_